carmenbianca/protokolo/README.md

 The code and issue tracker is hosted at
 <https://codeberg.org/carmenbianca/protokolo>.
 You are welcome to open any
 issues.
-For pull requests, bug fixes are always welcome, but new features should probably be discussed in any issue first.
+For pull requests, bug fixes are always welcome, but new features should probably be discussed in an issue first.

 Translations are done at
 <https://hosted.weblate.org/projects/protokolo/protokolo/> using Weblate.
 If